ukrobotics/DispenseLibDotNet/README.md

 ### UKRobotics.D2.DispenseLib.dll
+The class D2Controller is the primary class you will use to control the D2.

 Integrating the D2 into your software is very simple and can be done with 3 lines of code as shown below.

 ~~~